 You will become part of a very special community of supporters, young people and artists and you will regularly feel inspired by the difference you will make to our beneficiaries.
 If this sounds like the kind of thing you’d like to be part of, then we’d love to hear from you!

 Read on below for a full list of trustees duties and responsibilities.

 Trustee duties and responsibilities are to:

-- Promote AWF, its activities and facilitate opportunities to enhance our profile
+- – Promote AWF and its activities, and facilitate opportunities to enhance its profile

 - – Ensure that AWF complies with charity law and with the requirements of the Charity Commission as regulator

 - – Maintain confidentiality about all aspects of Trustee business

 - – To be collectively accountable to key stakeholders and strive for best practice in governance

 - – Act with integrity and avoid any conflicts of personal interest or misuse of AWF funds or assets

 - – Use AWF funds and assets reasonably and only in the furtherance of its charitable objects